 X-Mid 2P Tent

 The X-MidTM 2P builds off the widely acclaimed X-Mid 1P design to achieve a spacious 2P tent that is exceptionally well rounded to handle any 3 season conditions.
 It is simple, spacious, highly functional and stormworthy for only 39 oz (1100 g).

 The X-Mid 2P is developed and sold via a partnership with Drop.com.
-The first production run (1500 tents) was delivered in March 2020 and sold out quickly in just two weeks due to unprecedented interest.
+The first production run (1500 tents) arrived in March 2020 but sold out quickly in just two weeks due to unprecedented interest.
 Another small production run is arriving in August and on pre-sale now over at Drop.
-Join there to secure your spot, or sign up below to be notified when the X-Mid 2P is available (this is a separate mailing list for 2P sale notifications only).
+Join there to secure your spot, or sign up below to be notified of future runs.

 The goal with the X-Mid was to start with a clean sheet of paper and reason from there to create the optimal trekking pole supported shelter – one that offers maximal functionality, space, storm resistance and simplicity at the lowest weight.